UPCI Department of Military Chaplaincy

 • Ordained by the United Pentecostal Church International.
 (Non-UPCI Ministers: Ordained by an organization whose doctrine agrees with the UPCI’s Articles of Faith).

-• Familiar with the provisions of the UPCI Manual relating to ministerial licensing in Article VII and with the provisions for military chaplaincy in Article IX, Section 2 and 5, and OEE Policies, Section 8 Military Chaplaincy Policies.
+• Familiar with the provisions of the UPCI Manual relating to ministerial licensing in Article VII and with the provisions for military chaplaincy in Article IX, Section 2 paragraph 4, and OEE Policies, Section 9 Department of Military and Veterans Affairs Chaplaincy Policies.

-• Letter of approval from the UPCI District Superintendent and sponsoring church pastor.
-(Non-UPCI candidates will provide a letter of approval from their ordaining Bishop or Superintendent and their local pastor).
+• Letter of approval from the UPCI district superintendent and local sponsoring church pastor.
+(Non-UPCI candidates will provide a letter of approval from their ordaining bishop or superintendent and their local pastor).

 • Two years full-time professional ministry experience (i.e. leading ministries, conducting worship services, baptisms, communion services, weddings, funerals, grief counseling, etc.).